White Lough

-White Lough, also known as White Lake, is a freshwater lake in the northeast of Ireland.
+White Lough, also known as White Lake and Bairds Shore, is a freshwater lake in the northeast of Ireland.
 It is located in County Monaghan in the catchment of the River Erne.
+The lake is also used as a raw water source for Stranooden Group Water Scheme.

 Geography

 White Lough measures about 2.5 km long west–east and 0.5 km wide.
 It is located about 5 km southwest of Ballybay.

 Natural history

 Fish species in White Lough include perch, roach, pike, tench and the critically endangered European eel.